 Frequently Asked Questions

-We kindly ask for your understanding that our parking lot is limited in size and is reserved during Sprinfest for attendees with handicap accessible placards only.
+Please note that parking at Strawbery Banke is limited.
+During Springfest, the Museum lot is reserved for visitors with handicap-accessible placards only and is available on a first-come, first-served basis.
 Additional parking information can be found under ‘Logistics and Parking.’
 Thank you for your cooperation and understanding.

 GENERAL INFORMATION: